Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Summary of results

-The trial recruited 272 people who had bowel cancer that had spread to their liver and were well enough to have chemotherapy and surgery to remove the secondary cancer.
+This was a phase 3 trial.
+272 people took part.
+They all had bowel cancer that had spread to their liver and were well enough to have:

-Some advanced bowel cancers have a change to a gene called K-RAS.
-We know from research that cetuximab doesn't help people who have this gene change.
-So the people in this trial all had cancers with a normal K-RAS gene.
+Some bowel cancers that spread have a change to a gene called K-RAS.
+We know from research that cetuximab doesn't help people whose bowel cancer has this gene change.
+So, everyone who took part had cancer with a normal K-RAS gene.

-The trial was randomised.
+This was a randomised trial.
 The people taking part were put into 1 of 2 groups by computer.
 Neither they nor their doctors could decide which group they were in.
-The treatment plan for people in one group was to have12 weeks of chemotherapy before surgery and another 12 weeks afterwards.
-The treatment plan for people in the other group was to have cetuximab as well as chemotherapy before and after surgery.

-At the end of 2012, the trial team looked at some early results to see how long people in each group were living without any sign of their cancer getting worse.
-They found this was
+In 2012, the trial team analysed some early results.
+To do this they looked at how long people lived without any sign of their cancer getting worse.
+This is called progression free survival.
+They found this was:

-- Just under 15 months in the group having chemotherapy and cetuximab
+- just over 15 months (15.5) in the group having chemotherapy and cetuximab

 In view of these results, the committee monitoring the safety of the trial (data monitoring committee) recommended that the trial was stopped.

-The researchers concluded that adding cetuximab to chemotherapy did not help people having surgery to remove bowel cancer that had spread to the liver.
+The trial team concluded that adding cetuximab to chemotherapy didn’t improve treatment for people having surgery to remove bowel cancer spread to the liver.